 As you scan the selection of water filters at your local retailer, or research products online, you may notice that some filters claim to meet certain water filter testing standards.
 These “Tested To” claims are supposed to help you understand the level of protection that the product provides, and confirm that the manufacturer has indeed verified it.
 But if you don’t know what those claims mean, they’re not very helpful.
 We’ll take a closer look to help you understand them.
 But first, some important general information you should know on the subject of testing backcountry filters.

 Regulations of backcountry filters—or the lack thereof

 In your home, the quality of your tap water is regulated by the EPA.
 Long ago, the EPA set standards defining the Maximum Level of Contaminants (MLC) that can be in your water to ensure its safety.
 The EPA can take legal action against cities that do not provide drinking water up to these quality standards.

 But such is not the case for backcountry filters.
 An outdoor filter isn’t required to pass any tests before it’s put on the shelf.
 “The responsibility really rests on consumers to educate and protect themselves,” says Zac Gleason, microbiologist and manager of MSR’s water research lab.
 Because backcountry filters provide users with water for only short periods of time, the EPA doesn’t police them.
-“Any device can be sold as backcountry water filter, and there’s no authority confirming that it will actually protect you against backcountry water,” says Zac.
+“Any device can be sold as a backcountry water filter, and there’s no authority confirming that it will actually protect you against backcountry water,” says Gleason.

 Voluntary water filter testing per NSF standards